joaoribeirosl/poke-api-py/README.md

 Tests are located in the tests/ directory and use pytest.
-Includes coverage for users, pokemon, and authentication flows.
+Includes coverage for users, pokemon, authentication flows and more.

 ## 📬 API Documentation